Lexus IS (XE20): GSE20 / GSE21 (2005)

 The IS 250 (GSE20) went on sale in 2005 in Japan and North America in RWD (GSE20) and IS 250 AWD (GSE25) configuration, along with the more powerful rear-wheel drive IS 350 (GSE21) sedan.
-The IS 250 RWD comes standard with a 6-speed manual transmission, and a 6-speed automatic transmission is available as an option.
+The IS 250 RWD comes standard with a 6-speed manual transmission, with a 6-speed automatic transmission available as an option.
 All other gasoline-powered IS sedans are only available with the automatic.

-The IS 350 shares larger braking discs and calipers borrowed from the GS 430; the IS 350's larger calipers are four-piston rather than the two-piston front calipers of the IS 250.
+The IS 350 features larger braking discs and calipers borrowed from the GS 430; the IS 350's larger calipers are four-piston rather than the two-piston front calipers of the IS 250.

 Citing independent testing by auto research firm AMCI, Lexus highlighted the IS 350's acceleration as the "fastest in its class" at its launch (see also: Lexus IS performance specifications).
 Some reviewers noted the second generation models as Lexus' first foray into the sport compact market that compared fairly well with its German competitors.
 However, some criticisms were that its steering was not as communicative as that of some rivals, the rear seat legroom (while improved over the first generation) was still tight, and that the six-speed manual was only available on the IS 250.
 However, the IS' performance has also been praised, for example in a February 2007 Road & Track Japanese luxury sports sedan comparison, in which the IS 350 took first place.